 The Audit and Risk Management Committee has an independent Chairman and a majority of independent Directors.
 All members are non-executive.
-The Audit and Risk Management Committee responsibilities include inter-alia, appointment of the external auditor, assessing their independence, managing the audit relationship, and overseeing internal controls and risk management.
+The Audit and Risk Management Committee Charter includes inter-alia, appointment of the auditor, assessing its independence, managing the audit relationship, and overseeing internal controls and risk management.
 The external audit partner rotates every 5 years.
 The Committee is considered to have sufficient relevant expertise.